 An onsen we visited in Tokyo, on the other hand, was quite a grand affair.
 Housed in a gorgeous spacious skyscraper, it was a strange marriage of an amusement park and an upscale spa.
 The whole idea of a skyscraper being built on top of a natural hot water spring was already confusing enough when I also discovered an entire rollercoaster running right next to the building.
 This bathhouse, like many in Japan, also came with a dealbreaker of a rule for many American Millennials – absolutely no one with any tattoos anywhere allowed in.
 You have a tattoo?
 You are going home dirty.
-We had to sign a release at the reception that if we were found to have even a smallest most unoffensive tattoo anywhere on our bodies, we forfeit the considerable entrance price and will be promptly removed from the premises.
+We had to sign a release at the reception that if we were found to have even the smallest most unoffensive tattoo anywhere on our bodies, we forfeit the considerable entrance price and will be promptly removed from the premises.
 The reason for this strange rule is that historically only members of Yakuza, an illegal mafia organization, and “anti-social” anarchists tattooed their bodies, while upstanding moral citizens did not.
 Thankfully, I had talked Victor out of tattooing the cost of his law school education on his bicep years earlier, and we were clear to go in.